apache/tvm/docs/langref/relay/intro.rst

 Global Variable
 ~~~~~~~~~~~~~~~~~~

-Global identifiers are prefixed by the ::@ sigil.
+Global identifiers are prefixed by the `@` sigil.
 A global identifier always
 references a globally visibly definition contained in the environment.
 You
-can write a global identifier as ::@global.
+can write a global identifier as `@global`.

 Local Variable
 ~~~~~~~~~~~~~~~~~